apitoolkit/testkit/README.md

 | `asserts` (optional)    | Optional.
 Defines assertions to be performed on the response for validation.  |
 | `exports` (optional)    | Optional.
 Specifies values to capture from the response for future stages.  |

-Kindly click each toggle below to learn more about each fields.
+Kindly click each toggle below to learn more about each field.

 <details>
 <summary><b><code>request</code> field</b></summary>